s73p1n/Hack-togone/HSR2020/Misc/Leak/README.md

 flag.pngUT
 ...
 ```
-We can suppose that it's a compressed file, let's try to unzip the file
+We can suppose that it's a compressed file, let's try to unzip the file.

 ```shell
 [CTF] (~/HSR/) $ unzip hsrleak.wav